Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 The first few weeks of your pregnancy are crucial for your baby’s development.

-Then, if your doctor agrees, you can continue taking the vitamins while you’re nursing.
+Talk to your doctor first, if your doctor agrees, you can continue taking the vitamins like vitamin b12, b6 while you’re nursing.
+Always, choose a vitamin that is gluten-free, non-GMO, and contains no animal products

-Yes, it’s essential to choose a prenatal vitamin with the right amount of nutrients.
+Yes, it’s essential to choose a prenatal vitamin with the right amount of essential nutrients.

-For example, it’s recommended that you consume at least 600 micrograms of folic acid (AKA folate) each day.
+For example, it’s recommended that you consume at least 600 micrograms of folic acid (AKA folate) every day.

 Folic acid is part of the family of B vitamins.
-It’s vital for your baby to have a healthy brain and spine (2).
+It’s vital for your baby to have healthy brain development and spine as well.

-Since it’s difficult to get enough folic acid from food alone, doctors usually recommend that you supplement your diet with a prenatal vitamin.
+Since it’s difficult to get enough acid from food alone, doctors usually recommend that you supplement your diet with a prenatal vitamin.
+So it is recommended that you talk to your doctor first.

 You’ll need to eat about twice the iron that you need when you’re not pregnant.
 The suggested dose is 27 mg.